 When plants need water their leaves begin to droop.
 Novice growers can use this indicator to learn how much water their plants need, to become more responsive gardeners.

-Here’s the finger technique, we found this very helpful: stick your index finger into the soil up to your first knuckle or so.
+Here’s the finger technique for watering.
+We found this very helpful.
+Stick your finger into the soil up to your first knuckle.
 If the soil is dry in the first inch to inch-and-half, water.
-(This applies to medium sized containers and above.
-Sticking your finger in a small pot may damage the roots).
+(This applies to medium-sized containers and above, sticking your finger in a small pot may damage the roots).